Rigorous numerical integration of algebraic functions: Introduction

 \end{prop}

 The situation with $v<1$ occurs commonly when integrating regular differentials on algebraic Riemann surfaces.
-Note however that the asymptotics suggested in the proposition are rarely realised in practice: usually paths will be separated from critical points by at least $\Etol$.
-It is more meant to reassure that path splitting allows $\Etol$ to be the dominant factor in complexity even in the presence of critical points.
+Note, however, that the asymptotics suggested in the proposition are rarely realised in practice: usually, paths will be separated from critical points by at least $\Etol$.
+It is more meant to reassure that path splitting, which is the characterising feature of Strategy~\ref{strat:main}, allows $\Etol$ to be the dominant factor in complexity even in the presence of critical points.

 The main reference for us is a heuristic method described in \cite{Borwein2004}, based on iteratively doubling the number of evaluation nodes and estimating the accuracy of the approximation by tracking the differences between successive approximations.
 This method works quite well in practice, but in its standard formulation does not split the path.
 As we illustrate in Proposition~\ref{P:N2_asymptotics}, in those cases one expects the number of evaluation points to be more on the order of $q^{-1}$.
 This behaviour bears out in actual applications; also for the heuristic method.